dnafication/quizcraft/README.md

 ---

-Made with ❤️ and Node.js
+Made with ❤️ and Node.js and Copilot CLI!